Why Your Healthcare Provider Examines Your Neck and Throat

 When your healthcare provider gently presses on the outside of your throat and neck

 during an office visit, it may seem like a brief and unimportant part of your exam.

-But checking the throat and neck can help your healthcare provider diagnose a range
+But checking the throat and neck can help your provider diagnose many illnesses and

-of illnesses and disorders.
-These can range from a routine case of strep throat to
+disorders.
+These can range from a routine case of strep throat to a life-threatening

 One of the things your healthcare provider checks for in an exam of the neck and throat

 is swollen glands (enlarged lymph nodes).
 Your lymph nodes are located all over your

 neck and around your ears.
 They are normally small and soft.
 When you feel well, they're

 about the size of corn kernels.
 But they can get bigger and may be sore when they

 Gently pressing the outside of your throat also helps your healthcare provider find